RDorville/EP1000/14_InputDevices.md

             +  freezing point of water = 0 degrees Centigrade
             +  boiling point of water = 100 degrees Centigrade
             +  typical Singapore temperature = 28 - 32 degrees Centigrade
-    *  humidity is the measure of the concentration of water vapour present in the air.
+    *  humidity is the measure of the concentration of water vapor present in the air.
 Singapore's humidity is between 70-90%.
     - the following devices can be used with the Arduino system
         - [DHT-11](https://components101.com/dht11-temperature-sensor)
             - operating voltage range 3.5~5.5V